w3f/polkadot-wiki/docs/learn/learn-proxies.md

 activity on behalf of A.

-Likewise, account C could perform actions typically associated with a stash account, like bonding funds and setting a Controller, in this case account D. Actions that normally require the Stash, like bonding extra tokens or setting a new Controller, can all be handled by its proxy account C. In the case that account C is compromised, it doesn't have access to transfer-related transactions, so the primary account could just set a new proxy to replace it.
+Likewise, account C could perform actions typically associated with a stash account, like bonding funds and setting a Controller, in this case, account D. Actions that normally require the Stash, like bonding extra tokens or setting a new Controller, can all be handled by its proxy account C. In the case that account C is compromised, it doesn't have access to transfer-related transactions, so the primary account could just set a new proxy to replace it.

-By creating multiple accounts that act for a single account, it lets you come up with more granular security practices around how you protect private keys while still being able to actively participate in a network.
+Creating multiple accounts that act for a single account, lets you come up with more granular security practices around how you protect private keys while still being able to actively participate in a network.